What is focus@will?

 - Yes.
 We recommend setting the volume just above the ambient noise level, ie if you can hear traffic, or your neighbors chatting, or general sounds if you are say in a coffee shop.
 Generally, set the volume some what lower than listening to music for entertainment purposes.

-- The idea behind focus@will is that you should not be conscious of individual music tracks.
+- When you click the Skip button, we won’t play you this piece of music again, EVER.
+The idea behind focus@will is that you should not be conscious of individual music tracks.
 It’s all about a seamless music stream that runs in the background.
-So, if you actively notice a track it means that your subconscious mind found it distracting.
-When you click the Skip button, we won’t play you this piece of music again, EVER.
+So, if you actively notice a track it means that your subconscious mind found it distracting and you should Skip it.
 This is how to teach the system to work best for you…

 - Yes we do.
-It is through Shareasale, and you can sign up for an account as well as get more information here.:
+Learn more about the program here.
+We run our affiliate business through Shareasale, and you can sign up for an account on our dedicated account page.

 - Internet music services such as Pandora, Spotify and Rhapsody are entertainment companies.
 They take existing music and create new ways for consumers to access it.
 Focus@will, however is fundamentally different.
 We are not an entertainment company – we are a productivity tool company.
 We provide a new additional service you use to get stuff done better.